Tutorials

 - Basic Configuration

-- Pick the best LLM and Utility LLM you have access to.
-Reasoning models such as
+- Pick the best LLM, Utility LLM, and Embedding Model that you have access to.

 -